pivotal/blog/README.md

 1. [Make it good](https://github.com/pivotal/blog#writing-a-good-post).
 Gather feedback from your engineering peers.
 Iterate, repeat.
 1. Ship it!

 Every commit to master is [auto-deployed to both production and staging](https://travis-ci.org/pivotal/blog/builds) (only staging shows drafts).
+If you don't have push access, then send an ask ticket to have yourself added to `all-pivots` in this org.

 ## Running Locally